paulmorrishill/barker/README.md

 You will need an IDE capable of doing work on .Net projects.
 You can use [visual studio community addition](https://www.visualstudio.com/vs/community/).
 Or if you feel confident enough you can also use [Jetbrains Project Rider EAP 1.0](https://www.jetbrains.com/rider/) which is pretty nice.

 For UI work you'll need some sort of decent javascript IDE like jetbrains Webstorm/IntelliJ.
-Or you can use a plain text editor if you are bit mental.
+Or you can use a plain text editor if you are a bit mental.

 # Basic structure